Skip to content

 php artisan capell:html-cache:clear

-If the project uses capell-app/html-cache, also run php artisan capell:static-site to warm the generated public cache.
+If the project uses capell-app/html-cache, a developer can also run php artisan capell:static-site to warm the generated public cache.

-If you use a queue connection such as database or redis, keep a worker running while testing publishes:
+If the project uses a queue connection such as database or redis, a developer should keep a worker running while testing publishes:

 Terminal window